flclain/AutoDrive-GTA5/README.md

 - **Model Training**: For training just run `python train_model.py`.
 This will take on average a time of 2 hrs on 1.5 GB worth of data.
 If you want you can explicitly increase the `batch_size` hyperparameter to increase the `time/epoch`.
 Epochs can be increased too but it will take a huge amount of time (in scale of days).

 - **Deployment**: To test our model in deployment.
 Keep the game window on top left.
 Run command `python model_test.py`.
 A countdown will start from 4 for you to recuperate your attention back to the game screen.
 You can toggle `T` key to pause/unpause the simulation of the inputs in the game.

+#### Working with NativeTrainer

+- Pressing `F4` to toggle the NativeTrainer mod menu options in the game
+- Go to `Vehicle spawne`r in `Vehicles` option.
+Go to list 4/6 and spawn "Pegassi" bike.
+- You can use `teleport to marker` option in `Locations` tab to spawn to different routes quickly
+- No traffic scenario was simulated for data collection.
+Traffic lights were considered during data collection.